fbpx

 II

-Through fostering of respect for the views and experiences of practitioners of a broad range of medical specialties.
+By fostering respect for the views and experiences of practitioners of a broad range of medical specialties.

 III